 SECTION 1.
 Chapter 15A of the General Laws is hereby amended by inserting after section 39 the following section:-

-(c) The board of higher education, in cooperation with the university of Massachusetts board of trustees, shall annually review the advanced placement examination score course granting policy of each institution of higher education in accordance with the requirements of this section and report its findings and recommendations with the clerks of the senate and the house of representatives and the chairs of the joint committee on higher education not later than July 1.
-Each institution of higher education shall provide the board of higher education and the University of Massachusetts board of trustees with all necessary data, in accordance with the federal Family Educational Rights and Privacy Act of 1974, to conduct the analysis.
+(c) The board of higher education, and in the case of the University of Massachusetts, in cooperation with the board of trustees of the University of Massachusetts, shall annually review the advanced placement examination score course granting policies of each institution of higher education in accordance with the requirements of this section, and report its findings and any recommendations with the clerks of the senate and the house of representatives, and the chairs of the joint committee on higher education not later than July 1.
+Each institution of higher education shall provide the board of higher education, and in the case of the University of Massachusetts, its board of trustees, with all necessary data, in accordance with the federal Family Educational Rights and Privacy Act of 1974, to conduct the analysis.

 SECTION 2.
-The first annual report required by subsection (d) of section 39A of chapter 15A of the General Laws shall be published not later than July 1, 2019.
+The first annual report required by subsection (c) of section 39A of chapter 15A of the General Laws shall be published not later than July 1, 2023.

 SECTION 3.
 Section 1 shall take effect no later than 3 months after the effective date of this act.